ciwin/twde-chatbot/resources/data/nlu.md

 - when is the next public holiday?
 - when is the next public holiday in my office?
 - Can you remind me, when is the next public holiday?

-## intent:option1
-- the first one
-- 1
-- number one
-- number 1
-- the one in may
-- leaves in may
-- may
-- May 2 to May 4

-## intent:option2
-- the second one
-- 2
-- number 2
-- number two
-- the one in june
-- june
-- June 10 to June 12

 ## intent:confirm
 - yes